How to Replace a Car Battery

 How Much Does It Cost to Replace a Car Battery?

 If you prefer to spend your time enjoying Minneapolis rather than changing your car’s battery, we can help with that too.
 Simply buy your battery from us, and we’ll put it in for you at no additional charge.
 Looking for more service tips?
-Find out how to check your car oil levels and learn how to lock and unlock your steering wheel with Cornerstone Plymouth.
+Find out how to check your car oil levels, how to program your Ford key fob or Chevy key fob, and learn how to lock and unlock your steering wheel with Cornerstone Plymouth.

 More Car Maintenance Tips